STAR-RIS Aided Covert Communication: Introduction

 \section{Introduction}

 Recently, the technology of covert communications has emerged as a new security paradigm and attracted significant research interests in both civilian and military applications\cite{yan19}, which can shelter the existence of communications between transceivers and provide a higher level of security for wireless communication systems than physical layer security.
-As a breakthrough work, \cite{bash13} first proved the fundamental limit of covert communications over additive white Gaussian noise (AWGN) channels from the perspective of information theory, which demonstrates that only $O(\sqrt n)$ bits information can be transmitted covertly and reliably from transmitters to receivers over $n$ channel uses.
+As a breakthrough work, \cite{bash13} first proved that only $O(\sqrt n)$ bits information can be transmitted covertly and reliably from transmitters to receivers over $n$ channel uses.
 Actually, this conclusion is pessimistic since the intrinsic uncertainty of wireless channels and the background noise are not taken into account in the considered communication systems of \cite{bash13}.
 For example, \cite{goeckel15} and \cite{wang18} indicate that $O(n)$ bits information can be transmitted to the receiver when eavesdroppers don't exactly know the background noise power or the channel state information (CSI).
 Besides, existing works also resort to other uncertainties, e.g., power-varying artificial noise \cite{Hu19}, uninformed jammer \cite{zheng21}, to enhance the performance of covert communications.

 The aforementioned works validate the effectiveness of the covert communication techniques from different perspectives, however, they only investigate the single-antenna covert communication scenarios.
 In fact, multi-antenna technologies are beneficial in improving the capacity and reliability of traditional wireless communications which are also conducive to enhancing the performance of covert communications.
-For example, \cite{chen21, zheng19} both investigate the potential covert performance gain brought by multi-antenna systems.
+For example, \cite{chen21} investigates the potential covert performance gain brought by multi-antenna systems.
 Although multi-antenna technologies can enhance covertness of communications through improving the ability of transmissions and receptions, it cannot tackle the issues brought by the randomness of wireless propagation environment.